A Long-Form Study of Attention and Judgment

 Iris Murdoch — The Sovereignty of Good

 Kitarō Nishida — An Inquiry into the Good (trans.
-Masao Abe & Christopher Ives)
+Masao Abe and Christopher Ives)

 Keiji Nishitani — Religion and Nothingness (trans.
 Jan Van Bragt; University of California Press)